rpm4real/rpm4real.github.io/_thoughts/agg-rename.md

 - The column names still might be unclear and not work for every application;
 - These names are still far from readible english;
-- Pandas takes the `__name__` attribute of any custom functions and uses it here.
-If we're applying custom functions or lambda function that we're applying, they probably don't have names which make sense in this case.
+- Pandas takes the `__name__` attribute of any custom functions and uses it for the column name here.
+In the case of aggregating with custom functions or lambda functions, it's not likely the column names will make sense in this format.

 # A Solution

 We can leverage the `__name__` attribute to create a clearer column name and maybe even one others can make sense of.

-Obviously we could rename any of these columns after the dataframe is return, but in this case I wanted a solution where I could set names on the fly.
+Obviously we could rename any of these columns after the dataframe is return, but in this case I wanted a solution where I could set column names on the fly.

 ## Taking Advantage of the `__name__` Attribute